vldr/Relay/README.md

 **Index:**

-When *sending*, the index field indicates which client the packet should be sent to.
+When *sending*, the index byte indicates which client the packet should be sent to.
 - A value of *255* indicates a broadcast, which means the packet will be sent to everyone in the room (excluding the sender).
 - A value between *0* and *254* indicates the index of the client that the packet will be sent to (a client can send to oneself).

-When *receiving*, the index field will contain the index of the sender of the packet.
+When *receiving*, the index byte will contain the index of the sender of the packet.
-- A value between *0* and *254* indicates the specific client that sent the packet.
+- A value between *0* and *254* indicates the index of the client that sent the packet.

 **Data:**

-The data field contains the *N* length, user-defined bytes.
+The data region contains *N* user-defined bytes, where $N \in \mathbb{Z}, N \ge 0$.

 # Building
 **Note:** The following instructions assume that you are in a terminal (bash, cmd, etc).